-To start, how much does a private plane cost?
+Have you always wondered how much a private plane costs?
 If you’re a high-powered executive or an A-list celebrity, you could spend a fortune on the customized luxury airliner of your dreams.
 If you’d like something a bit less flashy, you could buy a brand new Cessna CJ4 for a more reasonable sum.

-While you could put your next few paychecks towards purchasing your own private jet, chartering is a far better option for the majority of travelers.
+While you could put your next few paychecks towards purchasing your own private jet, chartering is a far better option for most travellers.
 Chartering offers all the benefits of owning a private jet without the cost and hassle of maintenance.
-Additionally, chartering allows you to select the aircraft that is perfect for you every time you fly.
+Plus, chartering allows you to select the aircraft that is perfect for you every time you fly.